eliatra/opensearch-k8s-operator/docs/userguide/main.md

 * [Bundled plugins](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/plugins/#bundled-plugins) do not have to be added to the list, they are installed automatically
 * You can provide either a plugin name or a complete to the plugin zip.
 The items you provide are passed to the `bin/opensearch-plugin install <plugin-name>` command.
-* Updating the list for an already installed cluster will lead to a rolling restart of all opensearch nodes to install the new plugin.
+* Updating the list for an already installed cluster will lead to a rolling restart of all OpenSearch nodes to install the new plugin.
-* If your plugin requires additional configuration you must provide that either through `additionalConfig` (see section [Configuring opensearch.yml](#configuring-opensearchyml)) or as secrets in the opensearch keystore (see section [Add secrets to keystore](#add-secrets-to-keystore)).
+* If your plugin requires additional configuration you must provide that either through `additionalConfig` (see section [Configuring opensearch.yml](#configuring-opensearchyml)) or as secrets in the OpenSearch keystore (see section [Add secrets to keystore](#add-secrets-to-keystore)).

 ### Add secrets to keystore

 Some OpenSearch features (e.g. snapshot repository plugins) require sensitive configuration.
-This is handled via the opensearch keystore.
+This is handled via the OpenSearch keystore.
 The operator allows you to populate this keystore using Kubernetes secrets.
 To do so add the secrets under the `general.keystore` section:

 ```yaml